 More videos are available on the YouTube channel:

-As the experience shows, no matter what the industry is and what the target application is, people tend to create log files to analyze their systems and applications.
+As the experience shows, no matter what the industry is and what the target application is, engineers tend to create log files to analyze their systems and applications.
 In many cases these are many megabytes files.
-People just read them or prepare scripts to get them analyzed automatically.
+Developers just read them or prepare scripts to get them analyzed automatically.
 The idea presented here compromises these two approaches by visualizing the log.
 Although the analysis is still manual the engineer is given a kind of freedom and flexibility in the system’s exploration.
 One can easily measure time events or change the format of the displayed data.